Severance Package

 The company wants a clean “breakup” with you

-The most common reason employers offer Severance Packages is because it wants to end its relationship with the employee—forever.
+The most common reason employers offer severance agreements is because it wants to end its relationship with the employee—forever.
 Employees who have been wrongfully terminated, harassed or who have experienced wage theft can wait to sue their former employer for up to four years.

 The Company needs a legal way to non-compete you